What is Linear Programming? Definition, Methods and Problems

 Example of a Linear Programming Problem (LPP)

 Let’s say a FedEx delivery man has 6 packages to deliver in a day.
-The warehouse is located at point A. The 6 delivery destinations are given by U, V, W, X, Y, and Z. The numbers on the lines indicate the distance between the cities.
+The warehouse is located at point A. U, V, W, X, Y, and Z represents the 6 delivery destinations.
+The numbers on the lines indicate the distance between the cities.
 To save on fuel and time the delivery person wants to take the shortest route.

 Example of Linear Programing Problem (LPP)

-So, the delivery person will calculate different routes for going to all 6 destinations and then come up with the shortest route.
-This technique of choosing the shortest route is called linear programming.
+The delivery person calculates different routes to all six destinations and then chooses the shortest route.
+This technique of selecting the shortest route is linear programming.

-In this case, the objective of the delivery person is to deliver the parcel on time at all 6 destinations.
-The process of choosing the best route is called Operation Research.
-Operation research is an approach to decision-making, which involves a set of methods to operate a system.
-In the above example, my system was the Delivery model.
+In this case, the objective of the delivery person is to deliver parcels on time to all six destinations.
+The process of choosing the best route is operations research, which involves methods to operate a system efficiently.
+In the above example, the system is the delivery model.

-Linear programming is used for obtaining the most optimal solution for a problem with given constraints.
-In linear programming, we formulate our real-life problem into a mathematical model.
-It involves an objective function, and linear inequalities with subject to constraints.
+Linear programming is used to obtain the most optimal solution for a problem with given constraints.
+It formulates real-life problems into a mathematical model involving an objective function and linear inequalities subject to constraints.

-Is the linear representation of the 6 points above representative of the real world?
-Yes and No. It is an oversimplification as the real route would not be a straight line.
-It would likely have multiple turns, U-turns, signals and traffic jams.
-But with a simple assumption, we have reduced the complexity of the problem drastically and are creating a solution that should work in most scenarios.
+Is the linear representation of the six points above representative of the real world?
+Yes and no. It is an oversimplification since the real route would not be a straight line.
+It would likely have multiple turns, U-turns, signals, and traffic jams.
+However, this simple assumption reduces the complexity of the problem drastically and creates a solution that works in most scenarios.

 Formulating a Problem